 Dry Creek Valley

-Fermentation: Whole-berry, destemmed, not crushed, fermented in open top tanks on indigenous yeast; pressed after eleven days; natural malolactic.
+Fermentation: whole-berry, destemmed, not crushed, fermented in open top tanks on indigenous yeast; pressed after six days; natural malolactic.

-All estate grown grapes, hand harvested; destemmed and whole berry fermented on the native yeasts, followed by full malolactic on the naturally-occurring bacteria; 0.11g/L tartaric acid addition; minimum effective sulfur for this wine (35 ppm at crush, 106 ppm over the course of aging); pad filtered at bottling.
+All estate grown grapes, hand harvested; destemmed and whole berry fermented on the native yeasts, followed by full malolactic on the naturally-occurring bacteria; oak from barrel aging; 0.33g/L tartaric acid addition in three fermenters; minimum effective sulfur for this wine (30 ppm at crush, 162 ppm over the course of aging); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 No. of Tasting Notes: 45